About Kathryn Kienle

 When I created my first piece of jewelry, I knew I had found my passion.
 I sent it to my Mom, who responded “you have to make more”.
 A lot of artists have heard this response from family, friends, and co-workers.
 If only I knew then what a long and varied road I had started down.

 During college, my coursework often consisted of three science courses.
 But attending a liberal arts college meant that we were educated in areas outside our major.
 One semester that included Intro to Art.
 After hours of studing chemistry, biology and physics, my roommate, Sherene, & I would head over to the art building and work on our painting or drawing assignments till early morning.
 The free creative process was such a contrast to our other classes that it brought a welcome break to the analytics of science.
-Upon graduation, I went to work for a pharmaceutical company as a chemist.
+Upon graduation, I went to work for The Upjohn Company as a chemist.
 I loved working at the bench, doing experiments and developing new medicines.
 Soon my life included my wonderful, supportive husband and the discovery of Keeshonds (barge dogs from the Netherlands).
 Keeshonden are very people oriented and affectionate dogs and each one has been a joyful companion.
 Over the years, I pursued many creative avenues; sewing clothes, making gifts for my four nieces, hand stitching teddy bears and weaving intricate baskets.
 When I started making jewelry, I found a new endevour that balanced my love for science and experimentation with art and creation.

 While I am mainly a self taught wire artist, I took several traditional metal smithing classes from 2000-2001 at the Kalamazoo Institute of Arts in Michigan.
 I have attended several Bead & Button and BeadFest Conferences to further my art.
 Creating new and interesting jewelry is often more like experimentation as I am always trying new designs and materials.
 While my initial training is in traditional metal smithing, I now work with precious metal wire.
 Often I incorporate natural gemstones and Swarovski crystals to give my hand made creations a little flash while still being appropriate for any occasion.
 In 2016, I won an award at the Glastonbury Art on the Green sponsored by the Glastonbury Art Guild.

 Although I have been formally educated as a Chemist and Biologist, I have turned into a jewelry artist, by merging a love of science and knowledge into creating wonderful jewelry creations.
 At first, I did not realize that working with metal, stones and beads would also have a therapeutic benefit for a variety of medical issues.
-When bending or weaving wire, not only am I creating something I hope will bring joy to someone else, I am working through the constant struggle with pain.
+When forging or weaving wire, not only am I creating something I hope will bring joy to someone else, I am working through the constant struggle with pain.